2022 Lesotho general election

-General elections were held in Lesotho on 7 October 2022 to elect all 120 members of the National Assembly, the lower house of the Parliament of Lesotho.
+General elections were held in Lesotho on 7 October 2022 to elect all 120 members of the National Assembly, the lower house of Parliament.

 Background

 The previous general elections in 2017 were called after prime minister Pakalitha Mosisili lost a vote of no confidence.
 In the election, the All Basotho Convention (ABC), led by Tom Thabane, won 48 seats.
 The Democratic Congress (DC) led by Mosisili won 30 seats, the Lesotho Congress for Democracy party (LCD) secured 11 seats whilst numerous minor parties won 27.
 The ABC won three additional seats; however, the results of those constituencies were declared null and void due to the deaths of some candidates contesting those seats.
 Following the election, the ABC announced its intention to form coalition government with the Reformed Congress of Lesotho, the Alliance of Democrats and the Basotho National Party.
 The new government was sworn in on 16 June and Thabane assumed office as prime minister.

 Thabane's estranged wife, Lipolelo, was murdered shortly before his inauguration.
 In 2020, Thabane began to face pressure to step down due to his alleged role in Lipolelo's murder.
 The coalition government subsequently collapsed after ABC's alliance partners withdrew their support.
 Thabane resigned from the premiership in May, and finance minister Moeketsi Majoro succeeded him.
 The ABC then formed another government with the Basotho National Party.
 Thabane later resigned as leader of the ABC, and in February 2022, the party elected Nkaku Kabi to succeed him.

 Majoro did not contest the ABC primaries, while several ABC ministers lost their nominations.